 Second gallery exhibits 108 antiquities including reconstructed wall of temple, the drummer and the head of the crocodile in gigantic nature.

-Third gallery of this museum showcases 45 objects like celestial nymphs, image of Surya Narayana, Gaja Vyala, the king and his troop and various erotic figures.
+Third gallery of this museum showcases 45 objects like celestial nymphs, image of Surya Narayana, Gaja Vyala, the king and his troop and various sensual figures.

 Saturday To Thursday from 09:00AM to 05:00PM | Friday Closed

 Rs.5.00/- Per Head (* Rates subject to change)

 Visitors can also have a look at the museum corridor which displays images of other archaeological places of Odisha.
 A visit to this museum really enlightens visitors with the rich Odisha architecture and history.